ReshiAdavan/BookCompanion/README.md

 # BookCompanion

-When I was a kid, I always never liked to read books during class.
+When I was a kid, I never liked to read books during class.
 My parents, tutors, peers and even older relatives always recommended that I read on my own time.
-Regardless of this, I always shunned reading, until after grade 12 when I learned of the importance of it especially in software development.
+I always shunned reading, until after grade 12 when I learned of its importance.

 BookCompanion is a web-app that I made to help motivate me to read books and log them.
 I decided that I should challenge myself and create a web-app instead of jotting down reading logs the traditional way.